You’re out of free articles.

 Sign up to receive Heatmap AM in your inbox every morning:

 In South Dakota, meanwhile, the world’s largest producer of biofuels just inked a major energy storage deal.
-POET agreed to buy a 5-gigawatt-hour, multi-day thermal energy storage system from the startup Antora Energy.
-The technology will back up POET’s bioprocessing facility in Big Stone City.
+Antora turned on its 5-gigawatt-hour, multi-day thermal energy storage system, which is delivering energy to POET under a long-term offtake agreement.
+The technology will help expand production POET’s bioprocessing facility in Big Stone City.
 “Homegrown energy sources create good-paying jobs, support our agriculture producers, and provide affordable options for consumers,” Senator John Thune, the South Dakota Republican, said in a statement.
 “I’m grateful for this impressive addition to South Dakota’s budding biofuels industry, and I can’t wait to see the benefits for South Dakota producers and families across our state.”

 Convective Capital is not your usual venture capital firm.
 The San Francisco-based company, which Heatmap’s Katie Brigham has written about repeatedly, formed around a parochial specialty with ubiquitous appeal to Californians: wildfire technology.
 The startups financed through its first fire-focused fund have so far attracted hundreds of millions of dollars in investment.
 Now Convective is launching a second fund.
 On Thursday morning, the firm announced $85 million for a fund focused on resiliency.
 In a blog post, Convective founder Bill Clerico said the company has already launched a media channel to tell stories about companies finding novel ways to shore up infrastructure against extreme weather disasters and assembled a network of more than 10,000 resiliency-focused professionals.
 “There’s $60 trillion of real estate that's at high risk from disaster,” Clerico told Katie in an interview yesterday.
 “While we spend as a nation a trillion dollars a year preparing to fight enemies overseas, we spend comparatively very little at home protecting our neighborhoods and cities.
 I think the silver lining in this is that it’s gotten so bad that I think the private markets can now take over.”